- 1 Quiet Disclosure

-Quiet Disclosures (aka Silent Disclosure or Soft Disclosures) to the IRS are bad.
-That is because in a Quiet Disclosure scenario, you knowingly amend your tax returns without going through the proper procedures with the IRS in order to avoid the penalty (or to avoid the risks of Reasonable Cause).
+Quiet Disclosures (aka Silent Disclosure or Soft Disclosures) are illegal That is because in a Quiet Disclosure scenario, you knowingly amend your tax returns without going through the proper procedures with the IRS in order to avoid the penalty (or to avoid the risks of Reasonable Cause).

 Essentially, you have “sneak amended” your returns in the hopes that he would not get caught.
 With that said, not all Quiet Disclosures intentional and whether you were intentional or not may make the difference between whether you were willful or not — which impact the potential penalties you may face.

 - You have unreported foreign accounts, assets or income

 - You learn about IRS Offshore Reporting Requirements